 But sometimes you do know that there’s been a movement, a permanent shift in perspective and purpose, a no-going-back.
 That moment, 50 years ago, at Barry Taylor’s kitchen table, was one of those times.
 I had money, I had time, I had gaming genius, I lusted for competition, and I already knew the hand rankings.
 When Barry patted that bench, it was an offer from the universe that I could not possibly refuse.

 Thank you, universe.
-And cheers, to poker, the greatest game, and to our good fortune to know it!
+And cheers to Texas Hold’em, the greatest game, and to our good fortune to know it!